Dynamic Integrated Education Plan

 - Life Skills Program (from hygiene to emotional self care)

 Our Standards for Staff

-Lead teachers are highly qualified with years of classroom experience and/or varying levels of degrees and SPED certifications.
-Teachers only work 6 hr days to help eliminate burn out and help them develop their personal and professional life.
-They are provided ongoing training 2x a month from our Leadership team including Director of Student Affairs, CEO and John Maxwell Leadership Principles, as well as Dyslexia and Behavioral training by certified and accredited mentors.
+Our teachers are highly qualified with years of classroom experience and/or varying levels of degrees, behavioral, and SPED certifications.
+Teachers only work 6 hour days to help eliminate burn out and to help them take care of their personal and professional life.
+They are provided ongoing training 2x a month from our Professional Leadership Team including Director of Academics, CEO, and John Maxwell Leadership Principles, as well as Dyslexia and behavioral training by certified and accredited mentors.

-Instructional aides are trained in the principals of Applied Behavior Analysis and are presented with formal training 2x a month from our Board Certified Behavior Analyst (BCBA) and our Special Education Director (SPED).
+Instructional classroom aides are trained in the principals of Applied Behavior Analysis and are presented with formal training 2x a month from our Board Certified Behavior Analyst (BCBA) and our Special Education Director (SPED).
 Aides are trained in the areas of classroom management, appropriate behavior support and child development/psychology.
-We only allow our teachers to work 6 hrs a day…no burn out!
-We believe in paying them well and our vision is low employee attrition and dedicated staff to our mission and values.

-ALL staff are required to have a background check, Article 9 training, and CPR First Aid Certificate.
-ALL staff are required to participate in on-going development and leadership training that they chose depending upon their career goals.
+ALL staff are required to have a background check, Level 1 security clearance, Article 9 training, and CPR First Aid Certificate.
+ALL staff are required to participate in on-going development and leadership training that they choose depending upon their career goals.

 Transportation services are provided depending upon availability and need.
-We are able to services Gilbert, Mesa, Chandler, Queen Creek, San Tan Valley, and Florence.
-Transportation costs are typically paid through approved DDD funds approved by your Support Coordinator in your ISP.
-PLEASE let us know if you do not have Transportation approved in your ISP and we will help advocate to get that added to your student’s plan.
+Our transportation program services Gilbert, Mesa, Chandler, Queen Creek, San Tan Valley, and Florence.
+Transportation costs are typically paid through private means.

 Academy and Therapy School Day Hours